The deal is done!

 BBC – All you need to know about Brexit.

-The UK Government page – you can sign up for email alerts here.
+The UK Government page – Progress report and details of the offer that the UK has made to the EU.
+You can sign up for email updates here.

 Hopefully, you will find this article useful but we are not experts on Government negotiations so please do your own research!